Las Vegas family that survived 1 October using their story to help others - NewsBreak

 Fox5 KVVU

+Suspect arrested after Phoenix man found dead in trunk in Las Vegas

+LAS VEGAS, Nev.
+(FOX5) - A suspect was arrested after a missing Phoenix man was discovered dead in a car trunk at a Las Vegas apartment complex.
+Tony Danh, 37, was arrested by the Criminal Apprehension Team in San Diego County on Sept.
+29 in connection with the Aug.
+19 discovery.
+Danh was booked into San Diego Central Jail and is awaiting extradition to Las Vegas.

-‘Hybrid’ hotel planned for Las Vegas Arts District, caters to working tourists and young professiona
+‘Hybrid’ hotel planned for Las Vegas Arts District, caters to working tourists and young professionals

-Clark County School District sued by pro-life students over alleged First Amendment violations.
-Ranters sound off on various topics.
-Animal Foundation pauses adoptions after 16 dogs exposed to respiratory illness.
-The Animal Foundation announced it will pause all adoptions after discovering a possible illness spreading among animals at the facility.
+LAS VEGAS, Nev.
+(FOX5) - A “hybrid” hotel is planned for the Las Vegas Arts District, catering to a mix of traditional tourists, travelers on work assignments, and locals who want to live in the budding Las Vegas city center.
+The City of Las Vegas approved the project...

+Las Vegas police identify suspect in copper wire theft at Opportunity Village

 YOU MAY ALSO LIKE

-Note: UPDATE (Oct.
-4) -- One dog died after a respiratory illness was discovered at the Animal Foundation shelter in Las Vegas.
-The Animal Foundation said the illness was first discovered on Sept.
-28 when a dog who was with a foster family had exhibited signs of a respiratory illness.
-The shelter said the dog’s symptoms were so severe that the dog was euthanized.